burple-ml/reshape_challenge/README.md

 - cd to the repo directory, and run the docker command to build the image - `docker build -t <repo:tag_name> .` and cross fingers
 - once the build is complete, run - `docker run -d -p 80:80 <repo:tag_name>`. you can skip the -d to avoid the detached mode of running the container, that way you can see the stdout
-- go to your browser and go to the url - `http://localhost:80/docs`. here you will be able to see the swagger documentation in the openapi specification for the api endpoints that server exposes.
+- go to your browser and go to the url - `http://localhost:80/` or go to `http://localhost:80/docs` .
+The latter being a swagger documentation in the openapi specification for the api endpoints that server exposes.

-PS: To test the image crop, upload the image as guided by the swagger docs page.
-In the response body you will receive some html code.
-Please download that code to a .html file and open it in your browser.
-You will be able to see the cropped image directly in your browser.

 ## Answers and assumptions
 #### Answers